 Styrofoam (Polystyrene Foam) Coolers

 Transitioning from the most complex to the most basic, the final category is the classic white Styrofoam cooler.
 These have become ubiquitous for events like cookouts and concerts, and for good reason: you can find them in every major big-box store, they do a reasonable job at keeping food and drinks cold (usually about a day), and they cost around $25 or less.
 That said, foam coolers often lack features entirely—there’s no latch system to secure the lid or easy-to-use handle—and can break easily (sometimes after a single use).
 Finally, like plastic, Styrofoam takes a very long time to biodegrade and is only recyclable in certain parts of the country.
 As such, no foam coolers made our list.
-Instead, we’ve included the Igloo Recool Cooler, which aims to replace disposable foam designs with its recycled paper construction.
+Instead, we recommend checking out cheap reusable options like Igloo’s Recool Cooler, which aims to replace disposable foam designs with its recycled paper construction (although it will eventually break down and need to be replaced).

 One of the trickiest things to nail down in researching coolers is ice retention.
 First and foremost, external factors play a huge role here.
 Air temperature has a big impact, as does direct sun, and the amount of ice you use is another important factor (most brands recommend a 2:1 ice-to-food ratio).
 It also matters how often you open the lid, thereby allowing cold air out and warm air in.
 For maximum performance, you can pre-chill your cooler prior to loading it up.
 This involves filling the interior with ice for at least a few hours to bring its interior temperature down.
 When you’re ready to hit the road, swap in some fresh ice at that optimal ratio along with your drinks and food.
 On the flipside, if you leave your cooler sitting out in the sun before loading it up, you can expect it to be pre-warmed like an oven and not nearly as effective.

 Most cooler manufacturers provide a “claimed ice retention” spec in their product listings (Yeti is one major brand who does not).
-A quick look at the table above shows that the times range from a whopping 16 days for the heavy-duty OtterBox Venture to just 12 hours for the basic Igloo Recool made from recycled paper.
+A quick look at the table above shows that the times range from a whopping 16 days for the heavy-duty OtterBox Venture to just a single day for the soft-sided AO Coolers 24 Pack.
 That said, we always take manufacturer-provided specs with a grain of salt, and there isn’t an established, standardized test here.
 In practice, most of the claimed ice retention times feel quite inflated to us, perhaps due to extremely favorable testing conditions (storing the cooler inside with the lid closed in cool temperatures, for example).
 If we had to generalize it, we would say that you should expect to get approximately half of the claimed ice retention time in real-world use, give or take depending on your specific circumstances.

 If you are looking for maximum cooling power, premium rotomolded coolers from brands like Yeti, RTIC, and Orca are the clear leaders in keeping ice cold for long stretches.
 You definitely pay for the privilege, but you can expect multiple days of cold temperatures and solid ice in your cooler with these high-end offerings, and that time goes down as you move toward cheaper hard-sided coolers and soft-sided designs.
 If you need ice for extended periods (we’re thinking of you, rafters and multi-day campers), the cost is worth it.
 But for those on day trips or shorter overnight outings with access to new ice, an inexpensive cooler like the Coleman 52-Quart is a fine option.